MSc Computer Engineering

 Cloud and network security

-For Global Velocity I guided research and development of a novel line of network security products; Creating a cloud services market.
+With Global Velocity I guided research and development of a novel line of network security products; Creating their cloud services market.
 These products minimize information leakage and data theft from computer networks.